BaneleMlamleli/Contacts/README.md

 # Contacts
-Reads an excel file that containts contact details such as cellphone number, name, and surname then export the contacts to a persons Google Contacts
+Reads an excel file that contains contact details such as name, surname, and cellphone number then import the contacts into a persons Google Contacts